The Brass Check: Political reception

 The first code of ethics for journalists was created in 1923.

 By 1923, the FBI had a report on The Brass Check in its files, and a memorandum in the file noted that the directing manager of the Associated Press "has in his possession a confidential report on the book, The Brass Check."

 Sinclair challenged those who charged him with inaccuracy to review his published facts and to sue him for libel if they found he had been wrong.
 None did.
 But because Sinclair was denied access to the mainstream media to refute those charges, they assumed the aura of truth and gave the book a reputation for inaccuracy that caused it to be almost forgotten by midcentury.

 Critical reception

 Press watchdogs at the time of publication and recently find The Brass Checks analysis of the media accurate and valuable.
 It is "muckraking at its best" and "astonishingly prescient in its critique of the coziness of big media and other corporate interests."

 However, on its publication "[m]ost newspapers refused to review the book, and those very few that did were almost always unsympathetic.
 Many newspapers, like the New York Times, even refused to run paid advertisements for the book."
 And "those historians who bother to mention The Brass Check dismiss it as ephemeral, explaining that the problems it depicts have been solved."

+In a 1921 review in the Journal of Political Economy, Curtice N. Hitchcock criticized Sinclair's proposed solution to journalistic corruption, which was to abolish the profit motive in journalism.
+Hitchcock argued that it would be inadequate.
+He argued instead that the solution is to establish journalistic professionalism.